MennaReda2005/Hypertension-medical-rag2/README.md

 🚧 Current Limitations

-Although the system provides an evidence-grounded RAG architecture, several limitations remain:

-- The quality of responses depends on the quality of the medical documents.
+- Response quality depends on the quality of the medical documents.
 - Retrieval errors can affect final answers.
 - The system is limited to its available knowledge base.
 - LLMs can still produce incorrect or incomplete information.